rust-lang/book/nostarch/frontmatter.md

 This file is periodically generated from the content in the `/src/` directory, so all fixes need to be made in `/src/`.
 -->

 ## About the Authors

+**Steve Klabnik** was the lead for the Rust documentation team and was one of Rust’s core developers.
+A frequent speaker and a prolific open source contributor, he previously worked on projects such as Ruby and Ruby on Rails.

-Carol Nichols is a member of the Rust Crates.io Team and a former member of the Rust Core Team.
+**Carol Nichols** is a member of the Rust Crates.io Team and a former member of the Rust Core Team.
 She’s a co-founder of Integer 32, LLC, the world’s first Rust-focused software consultancy.
-Nichols has also organized the Rust Belt Rust Conference.
+She has also organized the Rust Belt Rust Conference.

-Steve Klabnik was the lead for the Rust documentation team and was one of Rust’s core developers.
-A frequent speaker and a prolific open source contributor, he previously worked on projects such as Ruby and Ruby on Rails.
+**Chris Krycho** is a software engineering leader with experience in avionics, developer tools, web frameworks, and more.
+In addition to his open source software contributions and regular public speaking, he created the *New Rustacean* podcast (2015–2019).

 ## About the Technical Reviewer

-JT is a Rust core team member and the co-creator of the Rust error message format, Rust Language Server (RLS), and Nushell.
-They first started using Rust in 2011, and in 2016 joined Mozilla to work on Rust full time, helping to shape its direction for widespread use.
-These days, they are a freelance Rust trainer and advocate for safe systems programming.
+**Sophia Turner** has been a long-time advocate of better programming languages and tools.
+She helped create TypeScript and later joined Mozilla to work on compiler errors, IDE support, and the larger Rust ergonomics initiative.
+She also served on the Rust core team and helped create the Rust Leadership Council.

 ## Brief Contents